input-output-hk/constrained-generators/docs/DesignPrinciples.md

 # Design Principles of the Constrained Generators System

-This document describes the design of the internals of the Constrained Generators System.
-It attempts to explain how the system works.
+This document describes the design of the internals of the Constrained Generators System and attempts to explain how the system works.

-There is another document
-*Constrained Generators Manual* that can be found [here](https://github.com/input-output-hk/constrained-generators/blob/master/docs/DesignPrinciples.md).
+There is another document *Constrained Generators Manual* that can be found [here](https://github.com/input-output-hk/constrained-generators/blob/master/docs/DesignPrinciples.md).
 This explains the user facing API, and teaches users to write specifications.
-It is deliberately silent about the internals of the system.
+It is deliberately (mostly) silent about the internals of the system.

-In this document we explore the principles that make the system work.
-To do that we deliberately omit some of the advanced features having to do with explanations, interfacing with advanced features of Test.QuickCheck, existentials, reifications, hints, and Generics.
-We expect another document to deal with those features, which add considerable complexity to the code base.
-So we use a much simplified system to describe just the basic principles of how one can add logical properties to a simple typed lambda calculus, to build a first order logic with typed functions.

 ## Constrained Generators is a First-Order Logic

 A First-order typed logic (FOTL) has 4 components, where each component uses types to ensure well-formedness.

 1. **Terms** consisting of
    - Variables: `x`, `y` .